dbutz/SchoolSite-Pro-Docs/getStarted.md

 ## Licensing for SchoolSite Pro

 SchoolSite Pro uses a single-user licensing model on a subscription basis.
 A license ID and activation password are required in order to use SchoolSite Pro.
 You can obtain these with your SchoolSite Pro subscription.
-[Talk to one of our specialists](https://davisdemographics.com/get-started/) about subscribing to SchoolSite Pro.

 ## Frequently Asked Questions